libscran/umappp/README.md

 By default, this will use `FetchContent` to fetch all external dependencies.
 If you want to install them manually, use `-DUMAPPP_FETCH_EXTERN=OFF`.
-See the commit hashes in [`extern/CMakeLists.txt`](extern/CMakeLists.txt) to find compatible versions of each dependency.
+See [`extern/CMakeLists.txt`](extern/CMakeLists.txt) to find compatible versions of each dependency.

 ### Manual

 If you're not using CMake, the simple approach is to just copy the files in `include/` - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
-This requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt), which also need to be made available during compilation:
+This requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt), which also need to be made available during compilation.

-- The [**irlba**](https://github.com/LTLA/CppIrlba) library for singular value decomposition (or in this case, an eigendecomposition).
-  This also requires the [**Eigen**](https://gitlab.com/libeigen/eigen) library for matrix operations.
-- The [**knncolle**](https://github.com/LTLA/knncolle) library for nearest neighbor search.
-  If you are instead supplying your own neighbor search, this dependency can be eliminated by defining the `UMAPPP_CUSTOM_NEIGHBORS` macro.
-- The [**aarand**](https://github.com/LTLA/aarand) library for random distribution functions.

 ## References